 His passion for creating images gradually evolved and transitioned from moving pictures to still images, over a long course of about 15 years.
 When photography came as a complement to videography, his only motivation was initially to showcase skateboarding like it’s never been shown before, focusing on its photogenic, artistic and choreographical beauty, and its intimate relationship with urban space and architecture.

 From my beginnings up until now, Fred has been focusing on the construction of a timeless body of work, rather than trying to please the needs of ever-changing marketing needs attached to specific periods.
 Despite being captured all over the world, his work rather leaves asides notions of local cultures and countries specificities and instead gets lost in one endless standardized and asepticized cityscape, the result of capitalist globalization.

-Yujing Huang has developed a passion for creating images in parallel with her dedication to the dance and pole dance that she master from years.
+Yujing Huang has developed a passion for creating images in parallel with her mastery of dance and pole dance, achieved through years of dedication.

 Body poses are created and executed in the perspective of images, while playing on the lights and shadows.
-Body shapes appear magnified offering a unique vision of the human body.
+Body shapes appear magnified, offering a unique look at the human body.

-Her work is now recognized for her art of mixing lights and athletics body poses, making her vision unique.
+Yujing is now recognized for her art of mixing lights and athletic body poses, making her vision unique.

 Mathieu César, a former hairdresser boy from Picardy, has established himself as a photographer in sight, claiming the return to black and white in an era saturated with colors.
 He has found his aesthetic footing in timeless black and white pictures and establish himself in the cultural sphere of young mainstream artists.